CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 IAM has a `global` view

 Permissions let you specify access to AWS resources.
 Permissions are granted to IAM entities (users, groups, and roles) and by default these entities start with no permissions.
 In other words, IAM entities can do nothing in AWS until you grant them your desired permissions.
 To give entities permissions, you can attach a policy that specifies the type of access, the actions that can be performed, and the resources on which the actions can be performed.
 In addition, you can specify any conditions that must be set for access to be allowed or denied.

+## To enforce IAM

+- Enable Multi-Factor Authentication
+- Assign an IAM role to the Amazon EC2 instance

+Always remember that you should associate IAM roles to EC2 instances and not an IAM user, for the purpose of accessing other AWS services.
+IAM roles are designed so that your applications can securely make API requests from your instances, without requiring you to manage the security credentials that the applications use.
+Instead of creating and distributing your AWS credentials, you can delegate permission to make API requests using IAM roles.

 ## IAM policies
 A permissions policy describes who has access to what.
 Policies attached to an IAM identity are identity-based policies (IAM policies) and policies attached to a resource are resource-based policies.
 Amazon RDS supports only identity-based policies (IAM policies).